 Let’s spare the real trees and go faux for Christmas from here on in.
 Forget vacuuming up pine needles every day, it’s far easier with an artificial with tree.
 With so many great realistic designs, that can last you for many years to come, we think it’s all the better to fake it.

-Here at Ideal Home HQ, we have rounded up and tested all the best new artificial tree designs for 2019 and a few reigning best-sellers.
+Here at Ideal Home HQ, we have rounded up and tested all the best new artificial tree designs for 2020, alongside a few reigning best-sellers.
 All are hoping to be the tree of choice for your home for this and many Christmases to come.

 How we test our artificial Christmas trees